authormedia/mybooktable/readme.txt

 = 1.2.5 =
 * Added Publisher and Publication Year Fields
 * Added the ability to remove legal disclosures
-* Added the ability to disable affiliate system to the Professional & Developer Add-ons
+* Added the ability to disable affiliate system to the Professional & Developer Upgrade
 * Added "nofollow" tags to the Buy Buttons to improve SEO
 * Fixed the GoodReads Reviews to be Better Looking and Mobile Responsive
 * Added "Home" to the breadcrumb trail